 Many people who go to church every week have no sense of that at all.
 Perhaps they donate to support professionals who do campaign work, but they do not get personally involved, certainly not in any risky way.
 They support the campaign only to the extent they can fit it into their comfort zones.
 They never carry a cross.
 They never attempt anything heroic.

 Of course, we aren't trying to be heroes or to call attention to ourselves.
 Jesus is the one shining the spotlight on our surprisingly heroic actions in order to show what he can do with people as weak as we are.
 He is putting his strength into us so we can finish honorably, enduring any and all opposition loyally.
 That is his strategy, and it plays out in the life of everyone who ever says to him, "SYNC me!"

 Bottom line of the big idea of Honor Season:

 We see ourselves in Christ as honorable finishers, showing the world that no shame or violence will break our loyalty to the campaign that Christ died for.
 He was raised to keep leading the campaign team, and we live in SYNC with the personal instructions that he still gives us one day at a time.

 Our campaign message is that Jesus the Messiah deserves more honor than anyone else who ever lived.
-He is the key to healing, blessing, and uniting the world.
+He is the key to connecting, healing, and blessing the world.
 He is seated on the throne of the universe!
 (Hebrews 12.2)